BryanCaceres/AWS-Lambdas-CRUD-Template/README.md

-# Esto es una plantilla para crear una API Serverless en Python con Flask
+# Template to create a Serverless API in Python using SAM serverless application model and AWS Lambdas

 Prerequisitos:
 - Tener instalado el SDK de AWS